Ash Center for Democratic Governance and Innovation: Rajawali Foundation Institute for Asia

 Under the leadership of Ash Center Director Anthony Saich, Asia Programs, a school-wide initiative integrating Asia-related activities, joined the Ash Center in July 2008.

 The permanently endowed Rajawali Foundation Institute for Asia consisting of Asia Programs was established on January 1, 2010, through support from the Rajawali Foundation in Indonesia.
 The new Institute is designed to bring together academics and practitioners from around the world to enhance research, teaching, and training on public policy and governance issues of critical importance in Asia.
 The gift also established the HKS Indonesia Program, which promotes research, education, and capacity building in support of democratic governance and institutional development in Indonesia.

 Both the Institute for Asia and the HKS Indonesia Program are housed within the Ash Center.
 Other Institute for Asia programs include its China Public Policy Program, Vietnam Program, and HKS Singapore Program.
 The Institute also supports Rajawali Fellows, a host of academics and public practitioners with independent research projects relevant to Asia.
 Its annual China Goes Global Conference examines the impact of the internationalization of Chinese firms.

 Innovations in Government Program

 In addition to the Innovations in American Government Awards Program, the Innovations in Government Program includes five additional projects that work together to produce a cohesive marketplace for best practices and successful innovations in the public sector.
 These include the following projects: the Liaison Group for Innovations in Governance and Public Action; the Project on Municipal Innovation; the Forum on Networked Governance; the Social Innovation Project; Better, Faster, Cheaper—Smart Ideas for Government; and the Program on Crisis Leadership.

+In 2019, the Harvard Project on American Indian Economic Development joined the Ash Center, adding then nearly 33 years of research in determining what works for tribal nations in their pursuit of good governance, and why.